spiffe/helm-charts-hardened/examples/bottom-turtle-ha/README.md

 ### K8s SPIRE Servers

 In the following diagram, we see all the parts involved from getting the K8s SPIRE Servers running on the control plane nodes.
-Note, for diagram simplicity, we put both spire servers on the same control plane node.
-In production, we recommend using antiaffinity to ensure they are always on different nodes.
 ![Diagram](diagram-cp.png)

 We need to be able to use the hosts workload attestors to attest the SPIRE Servers running inside Kubernetes.